+1-604-431-0434 or Toll Free in BC 1-800-934-0434

 Cathy is mother to three adult children.
 She loves to get to the beach as much as possible with her dog.
 Cathy enjoys taking time to be creative and appreciates the process of creating much more than the result.
 She loves to get outdoors; swim in the ocean; camp on the West Coast of Vancouver Island; walk with friends; and play cards and board games with her family.

-Lisa (she/her/hers) is part-time administrator for Camp Spirit and part-time Pastor for Children and Youth at Eagle Ridge United Church in Coquitlam.
+Lisa (she/her/hers) is our program animator and administrator.
 She started to take her call to work with children and youth in the church seriously 3.5 years ago after being involved as a volunteer for years.
-In May 2022, Lisa will become one of the first graduates with a Certificate in Children, Youth and Family Ministries at Vancouver School of Theology.
+In May 2022, Lisa became one of the first graduates with a Certificate in Children, Youth and Family Ministries at Vancouver School of Theology.

 Lisa has assisted with Children at Conference for PMRC, the Evolve and Imagine retreats, as well as teaching Sunday School and singing in church choirs for many years.
 Lisa also has a background in theatre and special events which lends itself perfectly to the onsite, plan for any possibility nature of Camp Spirit.
 Lisa is passionate about children and youth being welcomed in our communities, just as she was as a youth.
 She believes the welcome and encouragement that Camp Spirit offers to those who come to us is the best life experience they can have.
 Lisa has witnessed Camp Spirit’s impact as a site coordinator over the past few years, and as a parent of campers before that.